zarf-dev/zarf/docs/1-getting-started/index.md

 :::info

-There is currently no Zarf Quick Start for Windows, though you can learn how to install Zarf from our Github Releases by visiting the [Getting Started page](./1-getting-started/index.md#downloading-from-github-releases)
+There is currently no Zarf quick start for Windows, though you can learn how to install Zarf from our Github Releases by visiting the [Installing Zarf page](./2-installing-zarf.md).

 :::